Huger in Berkeley County, South Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical month for this entry is July 1876.

 Location.
 33° 5.694′ N, 79° 48.398′ W. Marker is in Huger, South Carolina, in Berkeley County.
-Marker is on Cainhoy Road (State Road 8-98), on the right when traveling south.
+It is on Cainhoy Road (State Road 8-98), on the right when traveling south.
 Marker is located at North side of Cooper River (west branch) at bridge, at the boat ramp parking lot.
 Touch for map.
-Marker is in this post office area: Huger SC 29450, United States of America.
+Marker is at or near this postal address: 3836 Cainhoy Road, Huger SC 29450, United States of America.
 Touch for directions.

 More about this marker.
 Huger is pronounceed "u-gee".
 It is a French Huguenot family name.
 Likewise, the family name "Horry" is "orr-ee".